 Based in Colchester, The Robin Cancer Trust was founded in 2012 by the Freeman family following the untimely death of their son and brother, Robin Freeman, aged just 24.

 Since 2012, they have reached 15 million people online, engaged with over 175,000 men and women in the community, and delivered life-saving educational talks to over 25,000 young adults in schools, colleges & businesses across the region.

 “There’s no doubt The Robin Cancer Trust saved my life” – John, Testicular Cancer Survivor

 “The charity has been a really important part of survivorship for me” – Sara, Ovarian Cancer Survivor

 If you would like to fundraise for The Robin Cancer Trust as part of your Colchester Half-Marathon experience, please sign-up via the link below – or contact Darren, Community Engagement Manager, for more information: firstname.lastname@example.org

 Find The Robin Cancer Trust on social media:

 In Essex, every 58 minutes, somebody is admitted to hospital with an acquired brain injury.
 As a charity, Headway Essex’s mission is to ensure that everyone in Essex living with an acquired brain injury can live a fulfilling life and that families and carers are better able to cope within their caring roles.

-In addition to The Headway Centre in Colchester, Headway Essex runs a brain injury helpline and seven support groups across the county that meet monthly.
+In addition to The Headway Centres in Colchester and Benfleet, Headway Essex runs a brain injury helpline and five support groups across the county that meet monthly.
 These groups are invaluable, giving those who attend an opportunity to meet other people with a brain injury, to share information and to hear from experts in brain injury care and rehabilitation.